Weep no more; behold, the Lion of the tribe of Judah . . . has conquered . . . Revelation 5:5

 What happened in the New Testament so that those who deserved everlasting cursing might be saved?
 The cross!

-8. Imprecatory Prayers Are Pleas To God For Justice In Extremely Unjust Situations
+8. Imprecatory Prayers Are Pleas To God For Justice In Extremely Unjust And Evil Situations

-These are prayers prayed in horribly wrong or unjust circumstances: rape; murder; years of evil, unjust treatment and tyranny (slavery) (Nazi Germany) (the unthinkable sin of abortion); the sexual abuse of a child; blatant racial discrimination; someone murdering your spouse or children; false teaching that leads others to hell.
+You should not pray imprecatory prayers because someone merely offended you or insulted you or slighted you in some way.
+These are not prayers for the driver who cuts you off or the annoying person at work.
+These are prayers prayed in horribly wrong or unjust circumstances: rape; murder; years of evil, unjust treatment and tyranny (slavery) (Nazi Germany) (the unthinkable sin of abortion); the sexual abuse of a child; someone murdering your spouse or children; false teaching in the church that leads others to hell.

 a.
 These prayers are prayers for justice: The people of God will pray prayers of judgment even on themselves demonstrating their love for justice, their love for truth, and their love for God's glory: